 - 4.3.1.
 To determine compliance with the emission limitation as set forth in Requirements 4.1.2, 4.1.3, 4.1.5, 4.1.6 and 4.1.7 above, test(s) shall be conducted in accordance with Requirements 3.3.1 and 3.3.2 contained herein.
-[45CSR§30-5.1.c, 45CSR13, R13-1455, B.2, 45CSR13, R13-1694, B.3] - 4.3.2.
+[45CSR\$30-5.1.c, 45CSR13, R13-1455, B.2, 45CSR13, R13-1694, B.3] - 4.3.2.
 Upon the Director's request, the permittee shall submit to the Director a detailed plan and test protocol for approval of methods to demonstrate compliance with the emission limits set forth in Requirement 4.1.12.
 The Director reserves the right to require the application of any specific valid test or emissions monitoring methods for the determination of TAP emissions from this source.
+[45CSR13, R13-0898, 4.3.1]

-4.4.1.
+- 4.4.1.
 For the purpose of determining compliance with the maximum production limit set forth in Requirement 4.1.1, and also with emission limits set forth in Requirements 4.1.2, 4.1.3 and 4.1.5, the applicant shall maintain a monthly record of the amount of production of Cyclotrimethylene Trininitramine (RDX) and Cyclotetramethylene Tetranitramine (HMX), and total monthly production of both (RDX and HMX) in tons, and also add the monthly production to get a yearly total production in a manner similar to Attachment A of the Permit R13-1455A, and also calculate pounds of VOC emitted, from each emission point, to the atmosphere on a monthly basis.
 Such calculations for Emission Point 1-6E shall be based upon accurate determinations or tests to establish condenser efficiency.
 Said records shall be maintained on site for a period of at least five (5) years and upon request of the Director or his/her duly authorized representative shall be certified and made available to the Division of Air Quality.

-[45CSR13, R13-1455, B.1 and 45CSR§30-5.1.c]
+[45CSR13, R13-1455, B.1 and 45CSR§30-5.1.c] - 4.4.2.

-4.4.2.
 For the purpose of determining compliance with the conditions set forth in Requirements 4.1.4, the permittee shall maintain records of the operating times on a daily basis (start time and end time) of source 1-3S and source 1-9S, in a manner similar to Attachment B of the Permit R13-1455A.
+[45CSR13, R13-1455, B.3]

-- 4.4.3.
-For the purpose of determining compliance with the provisions set forth in Requirements 4.1.6, 4.1.7, 4.1.8 and 4.1.9 above, the permittee shall maintain a record which at a minimum contains the following information (as per Attachment A of the Permit R13-1694A): - a) date and the hours operated each day, - b) the quantity weighed of lead citrate or lead sesquioxide each day in the handling area, - c) the pounds of VOC emitted, from each emission point, to the atmosphere each day.
+- a) date and the hours operated each day, - b) the quantity weighed of lead citrate or lead sesquioxide each day in the handling area, - c) the pounds of VOC emitted, from each emission point, to the atmosphere each day.
 Such determination shall be based upon accurate determinations or tests to establish condenser efficiency.